 When presenting to a co-op or condo board, attempt to enlist a like-minded champion member.
 Emphasize potential savings in staff time that can be put to better use on building upkeep.
 Remind board members that these programs could eventually become mandatory, meaning that effort spent now can save on fines later.

 Offer the names of supportive residents.
 (One super I spoke to was surprised to find that a number of residents in his building are already taking trash and food scraps to transfer stations in communities where they have second homes, so they are already aware of and may even expect that their city residence help them collect scraps as well.)
-Finally, report on positive results in other buildings (or seek the help of DSNY reps to do so).
+Finally, report on positive results in other buildings; seek the help of DSNY reps, who are happy to support your efforts.

 4. Reinforce the strategic business opportunity for property managers’ own organizations.